Discerning ground state and photoemission-induced spin textures in altermagnetic $\alpha$-MnTe: Results and discussions

 \subsubsection{Balanced domain configuration}

-We have preformed ARPES measurements on non-field-cooled samples in the VUV range with and without spin resolution.
+We have preformed ARPES measurements on non-field-cooled unpatterned films in the VUV range with and without spin resolution.
 First, photon energy, and thus $k_z$ scans in the range between $h\nu=19$ to $82$~eV were measured in order to locate the $k_z=0$ nodal planes.
-In this region of reciprocal space, the relativistic spin splitting does not risk to be overshadowed by its non-relativistic counterpart, which may also contain non-altermagnetic contributions \cite{zeng2025non}.
 In Fig. \ref{figure: hv scan} constant energy slices through the specified photon energy range are displayed at binding energies of 150 and 500 meV.
 From the observed periodicity, and comparison to $ab-initio$ calculations and already published data \cite{hajlaoui2024temperature, lee2025dichotomous, osumi2024observation, lee2024investigations, martuza2025itinerant}, several $k_z=0$ planes can be located.
 For our further investigation we choose the one around $h\nu=78$~eV because of the clean spectral weight and the large signal to noise ratio over a large binding energy range.
 Importantly, in this photon energy range we mainly observe bands dispersing in $k_z$, thus indicating their bulk origin.
-At the same time, we do not exclude a presence of a surface resonance (Fig. \ref{figure: hv scan}a) close to the zone center at around $k_{||} < \pm 0.2 $\AA\textsuperscript{-1}.
+At the same time, we do not exclude a presence of a surface resonance close to the zone center at around $k_{||} < \pm 0.2 $\AA\textsuperscript{-1} visible in Fig. \ref{figure: hv scan}a.